An introduction to Mackey and Green 2-functors: Introduction

 \textbf{The idea.} Suppose we are interested in an additive category $\cat M(G)$ which naturally depends on a finite group~$G$.
 For instance, a representation theorist may want to study the (abelian) category of $\kk$-linear representations $\cat M(G) = \Mod (\kk G)$, or perhaps its (triangulated) derived category $\cat M(G) = \Der(\kk G)$ of chain complexes.
 A geometer may prefer to consider the abelian or derived category of $G$-equivariant sheaves of some sort over a $G$-variety.
 A topologist may rather want to spend her time on the stable homotopy category of $G$-spectra, $\cat M(G) = \SH (G)$.
 Whatever our personal inclinations, chances are that if we come up with such a family $\{ \cat M(G) \}_G$ we also know how to construct, for any subgroup $H\leq G$, a restriction functor $\Res^G_H\colon \cat M(G)\to \cat M(H)$ and an induction functor $\Ind^G_H\colon \cat M(H)\to \cat M(G)$ which satisfy restriction and induction in stages, are adjoint to one another on both sides (as typical for \emph{finite} groups), and satisfy a Mackey-style decomposition formula

 for subgroups $H,K\leq G$.
 The above data, essentially, would then constitute an example of what we call a \emph{Mackey 2-functor}~$\cat M$.
-If moreover each category $\cat M(G)$ is equipped with a biadditive tensor product, in such a way that the restriction functors are strong monoidal and they interact with induction via Frobenius-style projection formulas
+We call $\cat M$ a \emph{Green 2-functor} if moreover each category $\cat M(G)$ comes equipped with a biadditive tensor product~$\otimes$, in such a way that the restriction functors are strong monoidal and they interact with induction via two Frobenius-style projection formulas

-for all $H\leq G$, then we would call $\cat M$ a \emph{Green 2-functor}.
+for all $H\leq G$ (only one is needed if $\otimes$ is symmetric).
 As we shall illustrate in \Cref{sec:examples}, such structures are common throughout mathematics and thus deserve to be given a name.

 \medbreak \textbf{The formalism.} Let us stress that the basic ideas of Mackey and Green 2-functors, and a great variety of examples, have been in active use for several decades.
 Our main contribution in this context is the identification of a rather light-handed set of axioms at the \emph{2-categorical} level which simultaneously covers all examples but also lets us prove interesting results.
 Clearly from the above sketch, our axioms and terminology are directly inspired by the theory of Mackey and Green (ordinary) functors originating with Green \cite{Green71} and Dress \cite{Dress73} (see \Cref{sec:decats}).